What A-Levels Do You Need to Be a Doctor?

 There is no knowledge that is not power.

 What Grades Do You Need to Study Medicine?

-UK medical schools usually require AAA at A-levels, and the most preferred subjects are Biology and Chemistry.
-Physics or Maths are also required for a few schools.
+UK medical schools usually require AAA at A-levels; the most preferred subjects are Biology and Chemistry.
+Physics or Maths are also required in a few schools.

-Grade requirements can reach A*AA or even A*A*A as they are for Cambridge.
+Grade requirements can reach A*AA or even A*A*A, as they are for Cambridge.
 Few schools allow A*AB.
-Apparently, university requirements for medicine are highly competitive, and more than 9,000 students don’t make it into the admission lists each year.
+University requirements for medicine are highly competitive, and more than 9,000 students don’t make it to the admission lists each year.

 What A-Levels Do You Need to Study Medicine Abroad?

-Universities in Europe are a lot more flexible in their entry requirements for A-levels.
-While Biology and Chemistry are still top selections, the grade requirements are not as competitive as in the UK.
+European universities are a lot more flexible in their entry requirements for A-levels.
+While Biology and Chemistry are top selections, the grade requirements are not as competitive as in the UK.